 Roseanne St. Sauver is hired.
 The Center received a grant to start addressing health issues among LGBT individuals, and starts regular drop in and meet and greets, among other events.
 The Rainbow Internet Cafe, now part of the Media Center, launches.

 In 2009, The Center started bringing on more of a full-fledged staff.
 Outreach goes further into rural parts, and the programming expands and continues.

 In 2010, local elected officials Jennifer Shilling, Kathleen Vinehout, and Dan Kapanke visit during a meet and greet.
 The Progressive Dinner begins.

 In 2013, Jackson Jantzen is hired as the new Executive Director – this year he takes a trip to the White House to talk about ACA in LGBTQ Communities.
 Board President Cindy Killion is honored at the Coulee Region Volunteer of the Year.
 Pride Along the Mississippi moves into the community.
 An office is opened in Winona at the Women’s Resource Center.

-In 2014, the Center moved to its 6th St. S. location in La Crosse and relaunched its webpage with a major update.
+In 2014, the Center moved to its current location on 6th St. S. in La Crosse and relaunched its webpage with a major update.

 In 2018, the Center underwent a major renovation and expansion to the southern portion of its La Crosse location.
 Through this project, we were able to build a gender-neutral and ADA compliant bathroom, meeting room with a projector, cyber center, two kitchen spaces, expand the “Fresh Out of the Closet” space and build a meeting room for GALAXY.